 Broadwood has positive attitudes to parents/carers and values their important role in their child's education.
 Parents/carers are always informed when their child is placed on the SEN list and the graduated response, outlined in the Code of Practice, is explained to them.
-Parent Partnership Service information is also given.
+Parents and carers are also informed of impartial advice they can seek through the Newcastle Special Educational Needs and Disabilities Information, Advice and Support Service (formally known as The Parent Partnership Service).
 They are fully involved in the review process.
 Interpreters are arranged for parents who require translation during meetings.
 Written information is in accessible formats and sufficient notice is given for meetings to enable parents/carers time to prepare.

 The Parent Support Advisor is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
-The Common Assessment Framework (CAF) is used to coordinate support for children and their families who have a range of needs.
+Early Help (formally known as Common Assessment Framework, CAF) is used to coordinate support for children and their families who have a range of needs.